Sara Leighton

-Sara Leighton (born 1937) is an English society portrait painter, author, actress and personality, also noted for her beauty.
+Sara Leighton (née Shirley Maureen Ida Loraine; 12 April 1934 – 15 August 2025), also known as Shirley Lorimer, was an English society portrait painter and actress.

 Life and work

-Sara Leighton was born as Shirley Lorimer in London in 1937, the sister of actress Carole Lorimer.
-Her ambition was to become a painter since she was old enough to hold a brush, and this she pursued under the tutelage of Pietro Annigoni.
+Leighton was born as Shirley Loraine in Camberwell, Surrey on 12 April 1934, the sister of actress Carole Lorimer.
+Her ambition was to become a painter since she was old enough to hold a brush and this she pursued under the tutelage of Pietro Annigoni.
 She stated that 'Annigoni gave me the heart to fight for a career when the cards of my sex, youth and country of origin were neatly stacked against me... he was a strict disciplinarian.'
-In her youth she acted in numerous TV and film roles under both her birth name, Shirley Lorimer and her assumed name Sara Leighton.
+In her youth she acted in television and film roles under both the names Shirley Lorimer and Sara Leighton.

 Leighton quickly found considerable success in portrait painting, becoming highly sought after by rich and influential society figures who were eager for her to paint their likeness.
 One of her most famous commissions was the Queen Mother.
 Leighton stated that she was also her favourite subject 'something goes on when she enters a room... the Queen Mother is genuinely so kind and has a way of making you feel you are the important one, not her.'
 Helen Cathcart, the Queen Mother's biographer noted that 'preparing a fresco, a younger artist, Sara Leighton, preferred to eschew formal sittings and was permitted to follow the Queen Mother with a sketchbook,' One of these sketches was later made into a popular limited edition print, published by the House of Questa, London in an edition of 2,500.

 1963 saw Leighton establishing the company London Portrait's LTD in order to administer the increasing demand for her work.
 The following year, Leighton was badly injured in a car accident near Tunbridge Wells, receiving facial injuries and leg fractures.
-Also involved in the accident was Keith Waters her husband, and the famous American female bullfighter Sandra Landry who had flown to England to have her portrait painted by Leighton.
+Also involved in the accident was Keith Waters her husband and the famous American female bullfighter Sandra Landry who had flown to England to have her portrait painted by Leighton.

-In November, 1971 it was reported in the Toledo Blade that Muhammad Ali was to have his portrait painted by Sara Leighton, however according to the Boca Raton News in October 1981, Leighton declined his request as well as that of Elizabeth Taylor.
+In November 1971 it was reported in the Toledo Blade that Muhammad Ali was to have his portrait painted by Leighton, however according to the Boca Raton News in October 1981, Leighton declined his request as well as that of Elizabeth Taylor.
 She justified the reasons for her decision, stating 'when I paint I must have total concentration.
 Although they would make lovely subjects, I can not paint in a three-ring circus.
 There was too much activity around them at the time I was propositioned to paint.'

-In 1972, she travelled to South America in search of the Jaguar, the resulting painting being donated to the Royal Society for the Prevention of Cruelty to Animals.
-The painting Storm over the Veldt was donated to the Worldlife Fund on its 10th Anniversary, with the proceeds from reproduction rights going to the fund.
+In 1972, Leighton travelled to South America in search of the Jaguar, the resulting painting being donated to the Royal Society for the Prevention of Cruelty to Animals.
+The painting Storm over the Veldt was donated to the Worldlife Fund on its 10th anniversary, with the proceeds from reproduction rights going to the fund.

-In the mid-1970s she lived in Bahrain, taking a flat in the National Bank of Bahrain Building, Manama, overlooking the then dhow harbour.
+In the mid-1970s Leighton lived in Bahrain, taking a flat in the National Bank of Bahrain Building, Manama, overlooking the then Dhow harbour.